The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 * Can be activated manually, but will automatically activate at the end of the buff duration
 * When you manually activate it, you will only activate for allies within 20y radius around you
 * When activated anyone with the buff will heal for 50% of the damage they have taken over its duration and an additional 200p
-* Can be used for movement if you do not need it for healing in the next 3 minutes
+* Can be used for movement if you do not need it for healing in the next three minutes
 * Uses a weave window when manually activating the healing effect

 ## oGCDs